Russians advance on war's front line in eastern Ukraine

 —-

-A Ukrainian politician and TV personality says an online fundraising pitch aimed at helping Ukraine buy three offensive drones has raised $10.4 million in 24 hours.
+A Ukrainian politician and TV personality said an online fundraising pitch aimed at helping Ukraine buy three offensive drones has raised $10.4 million in 24 hours.

 He tweeted: “4,6m $ to go.
 The People’s Bayraktar project is already a nationwide crowdfunding.
 Let’s turn it into international!”